Bartsch-Jasper House

 Bartsch-Jasper House, also known as the August Bartsch House, Henry Jasper House, and Charles Kampschroeder House, is a historic home located at Washington, Franklin County, Missouri.

+History

 It was built about 1855 and expanded to its present size about 1893.
 It is a 1 1/2-story, double entrance, brick dwelling on a stone foundation.
 It has a side gable roof and open hip roofed front porch with turned support posts.

 It was listed on the National Register of Historic Places in 2000.